sw-3/academic-credentialing/README.md

 These example credentials need to be stored in IPFS properly, so you can enter the IPFS URI location on the Issue Transcripts/Diplomas tabs. *See the* **./scripts/seed.js** *file for details on how to do this step.*

 You can use the *IPFS Desktop* app to run a local IPFS node for this step, and use the "Local Gateway" address for the URI.
 This allows you to run everything locally and also store the data locally.

+## TODO
+There are some things that still need done, or at least could be done to improve this work.
+- Refactor the components because there is so much repeated code on the front end.
+- The "issue" form should allow entry of all the metadata, create the json file and upload it to IPFS before minting the credential.
+This would make it much easier to get the credential data created and moved to IPFS, and would be more like the real-world process would work.
+- Create a "Register School" form/tab.
+It would only be viewable by the deployer of the contracts, and allow accounts to be registered as schools with an easy form.